David Jaffee of BestStockStrategy.com does not recommend owning stock (unless the market is severely oversold).

 The strategy does carry higher portfolio volatility, but this volatility is oftentimes rewarded with greater returns.

-If you want to win 95%+ of your trades, you have to learn how to successfully sell option premium and leave owning stocks behind.
+If you want to win up to 98% of your trades, you have to learn how to successfully sell option premium and leave owning stocks behind.

 Frequently Asked Questions (FAQs)

 A covered call is when you sell someone else the right to purchase shares of a stock that you already own (hence "covered"), at a specified price (strike price), at any time on or before a specified date (expiration date).

 A covered call is profitable if the stock moves up to the strike price, generating profit from the long stock position.
 Covered calls can expire worthless (unless the buyer expects the price to continue rising and exercises), allowing the call writer to collect the entire premium from its sale.

 Is trading covered calls the best strategy?